White House intervened to halt release of Bolton book with flawed classification review, federal official says

 In the book, Bolton wrote that he has concluded that his testimony would have “made no significant difference” in Trump’s acquittal.
 Still, the new court filing reveals that his silence at the time was linked more closely to White House opposition than was previously known.

 Knight, a 16-year career federal employee on detail to the National Security Council from the National Archives and Records Administration, was on track to be hired full-time in keeping with practice that the senior director for records access remain through presidential transitions to ensure continuity of operations, Wainstein wrote in the letter.
-He wrote that she refused in June to sign a statement concerning the government lawsuit against Bolton and was then told “there is no path forward” for her at the council.
+He wrote that after 18 hours of meetings with government lawyers she refused in June to sign a statement concerning the government lawsuit against Bolton and was then told “there is no path forward” for her at the council.

 Wainstein said Knight she returned to NARA in August.